Eric André: Personal life

 André dated actress Rosario Dawson from 2016 to 2017.
 In March 2021, he said that he was in a relationship with a woman he had met at a farmer's market who did not know he was well-known until after they started dating.

 André is a self-described agnostic atheist and a practitioner of Transcendental Meditation.
 He openly takes whippets as a way to reduce his anxiety.

 When addressing his views on sexuality in a 2016 interview, he said, "I think everyone is bi, right?
 There's no such thing as sexual orientation, or race, or gender.
 Those are all obsolete man-made concepts.
 I'll say it again, a hole is a hole."
 He was then asked if he was coming out as bisexual, to which he responded, "I'll fuck anything that moves."

 He endorsed Democratic candidate Bernie Sanders in the 2020 presidential election.

 In October 2022, André and fellow comedian Clayton English filed a federal lawsuit against Clayton County, Georgia, claiming that they were subjected to a police program that racially profiled, coerced, and illegally searched passengers boarding planes for drugs at Hartsfield–Jackson Atlanta International Airport without reasonable suspicion.
 Their lawsuit challenged the constitutionality of the program.
 The district court dismissed the lawsuit based on qualified immunity of the police.
 André and English appealed this decision to the United States Court of Appeals for the Eleventh Circuit in January 2024.

 In 2024, André signed the "Film Workers for Palestine" boycott, a campaign that denounces Israeli film institutions for their role in the war in Gaza.
 He has also shared social media posts critical of Israel's military actions and has called for a permanent ceasefire.
 André participated in a protest organized by Jewish Voice for Peace against the Gaza genocide.

+In July 2026, after the 2026 FIFA World Cup Final, he posted a series of Instagram stories insulting the Argentine national football team with xenophobic comments, accusing Argentinians of being racist, genocidal, and Nazis.